nottrobin/docs/src/en/charms-constraints.md

 See [Creating a controller][controllers-creating] for more guidance.

-!!!
-Important:
+[note=caution]
-    Individual constraints from `--bootstrap-constraints` override any
+Individual constraints from `--bootstrap-constraints` override any identical constraints from `--constraints` if these options are used in combination.
-    identical constraints from `--constraints` if these options are used in combination.
+[/note]

 For the LXD cloud, the following invocation will place a **limit** of 2GiB of memory for each machine: